Rutuja-Kelkar/digi_info/index.md

  When I decided to work on digi_info I knew nothing about :

   1. How to build a webinar system.
-  2. How to make your productd / service valuable.
+  2. How to make your product / service valuable.
   3. How to build a strong community.
   4. How to reach your target audience.
   5. How to convert and retain your audience.